Zackary-Crow/scorecard/README.md

 Quit the server with CTRL-BREAK.
 ```

-Using the listed IP and port you can not connect to the webpage and interact with the page
+Using the listed IP and port you can connect to the webpage and interact with the page